emqx/emqx-docs/en_US/faq/faq.md

 **Tags:** [*WebHook*](tags.md#webhook)

 A Hook is an interface provided by EMQX, which will be triggered when a connection, session or message is established/delivered.
 EMQX provides the hook types listed below.
-Hooks allows a user to, for example, save events to database.
-This could be useful if one want to gather different kinds of information, such as when a client connect and disconnect.
+Hooks allows a user to, for example, save events to a database.
+This could be useful if one wants to gather different kinds of information, such as when a client connects and disconnects.

 - client.connected: client online
 - client.disconnected: client offline